mshakya/PiReT-OME/README.md

 - curl/wget

 ### Installation dependecies
+This is the core list of dependencies.
+However, there are secondary dependencies for many of the tools, which will also be installed by `bioconda`.
 - [conda v4.2.13](http://conda.pydata.org/docs/index.html)
     If conda is not installed, `bioconda_INSTALL.sh` will download and install [miniconda](http://conda.pydata.org/miniconda.html), a "mini" version of `conda` that only install handful of packages compared to [anaconda](https://docs.continuum.io/anaconda/pkg-docs)